LTL-Transfer: Skill Transfer for Temporal Task Specification: Abstract

 \section{Abstract}

-Deploying robots in real-world domains, such as households and flexible manufacturing lines, requires the robots to be taskable on demand.
-Linear temporal logic (LTL) is a widely-used specification language with a compositional grammar that naturally induces commonalities across tasks.
-However, the majority of prior research on reinforcement learning with LTL specifications treats every new formula independently.
-We propose LTL-Transfer, a novel algorithm that enables subpolicy reuse across tasks by segmenting policies for training tasks into portable transition-centric skills capable of satisfying a wide array of unseen LTL specifications while respecting safety-critical constraints.
-Experiments in a Minecraft-inspired domain show that LTL-Transfer can satisfy over 90\% of 500 unseen tasks after training on only 50 task specifications and never violating a safety constraint.
-We also deployed LTL-Transfer on a quadruped mobile manipulator in an analog household environment to demonstrate its ability to transfer to many fetch and delivery tasks in a zero-shot fashion.
+Deploying robots in real-world environments, such as households and manufacturing lines, requires generalization across novel task specifications without violating safety constraints.
+Linear temporal logic (LTL) is a widely used task specification language with a compositional grammar that naturally induces commonalities among tasks while preserving safety guarantees.
+However, most prior work on reinforcement learning with LTL specifications treats every new task independently, thus requiring large amounts of training data to generalize.
+We propose LTL-Transfer, a zero-shot transfer algorithm that composes task-agnostic skills learned during training to safely satisfy a wide variety of novel LTL task specifications.
+Experiments in Minecraft-inspired domains show that after training on only 50 tasks, LTL-Transfer can solve over 90\% of 100 challenging unseen tasks and 100\% of 300 commonly used novel tasks without violating any safety constraints.
+We deployed LTL-Transfer at the task-planning level of a quadruped mobile manipulator to demonstrate its zero-shot transfer ability for fetch-and-deliver and navigation tasks.

-\section{Introduction}
+\section{INTRODUCTION}

-A key requirement for deploying autonomous agents in many real-world domains is the ability to perform multiple novel potential tasks on demand.
-These tasks typically share components like the objects and the trajectory segments involved, which creates an opportunity to reuse knowledge across tasks \cite{Taylor09}.
-For example, a service robot on the factory floor might have to fetch the same set of components but in different orders depending on the product being assembled, in which case it should only need to learn to fetch a component once.
+Deploying robots in the real world requires generalization across many novel tasks while preserving safety.
+For example, an industrial robot that fetches the same components in different orders based on the assembled product should only learn to fetch each part once.
+These tasks typically share constituents like objects and trajectory segments, which creates an opportunity to reuse knowledge~\cite{Taylor09}.